-Sierra Leone secured sufficient resources to achieve universal coverage of LLINs, RDTs and ACTs in 2020 and has distributed sufficient LLINs to achieve 100% operational coverage of the targeted at risk population.
-Sierra Leone has significantly enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Control and Elimination Scorecard.
+Sierra Leone secured sufficient resources to achieve universal coverage of LLINs, RDTs and ACTs in 2021 and has distributed sufficient LLINs to achieve 100% operational coverage of the targeted at risk population.
 The country has carried out insecticide resistance monitoring since 2015 and has reported the results to WHO, and has recently finalised the insecticide resistance monitoring and management plan.
 Sierra Leone has launched the Zero Malaria Starts with Me campaign.